 Over the years the demand for retreats grew and SPEC expanded into more buildings and to a wider age range with The Loft opening in 1998 to provide ministry to children and young people aged 7 -14 years of age.

-In March 2014 we moved to new premises in Pinner that had previously been occupied by the Grail Community.
+In March 2014, we moved to new premises in Pinner that had previously been occupied by the Grail Community.
 Since then, we have made Waxwell House our home.
-In October 2017, SPEC opened its brand new residential complex on the same site, in order to continue to grow in our ministry with young people.
+In October 2017, SPEC opened its brand new residential complex, The Newman Building, on the same site, in order to continue to grow in our ministry with young people.
 You can read more about our premises here.